 \subsection{Milnor's link homotopy invariants}

-For each tuple $(i_1, ..., i_r, j)$ with $i_1, ..., i_r, j \in \{1,...,m\}$, there is a Milnor invariant $\mu_{i_1,...,i_r, j}$.
-Provided all the indices $(i_1,...,i_r,j)$ are distinct, $\mu_{i_1,...,i_r, j}$ is a link homotopy invariant of $m$-component string links \cite{Milnor1954}.
-The invariant $\mu_{i_1,...,i_r, j}$ is defined as follows.
-The fundamental group of the link complement is generated by the meridians $m_1, m_2,...$ of the components and their conjugates.
-The quotient by any term in the lower central series is generated by the $m_i$ themselves \cite{MilnorIsotopy}.
-So in this quotient, the $j$-th longitude can be written as a word $w_j$ in the $m_i$.
-One then considers the Magnus expansion, which is a homomorphism from the free group on the $m_i$ to the ring of power series in noncommuting variables $t_1,...,t_m$.
-This map sends $m_i$ to $1+t_i$ and $m_i^{-1}$ to $1-t_i +t_i^2 -\cdots$.
-Finally, one considers the image of $w_j$ under this map and takes $\mu_{i_1,...,i_r, j}$ to be the coefficient of $t_{i_1} \cdots t_{i_r}$ in this power series.
-This number is well defined, provided one works modulo the $n$-th term in the lower central series with $n\geq r$.
-The dimension of the space of Milnor (link homotopy) invariants of $n$-component links is $(n-2)!$ \cite{Milnor1954}.
+For each tuple $(i_1, \ldots , i_r, j)$ with $i_1, \ldots , i_r, j \in \{1,\ldots ,m\}$, there is a Milnor invariant $\mu_{i_1,\ldots ,i_r, j}$.
+Provided all the indices $(i_1,\ldots ,i_r,j)$ are distinct, $\mu_{i_1,\ldots ,i_r, j}$ is a link homotopy invariant of $m$-component string links \cite{Milnor1954}.
+The invariant $\mu_{i_1,\ldots ,i_r, j}$ is defined as follows.
+The fundamental group $\pi_L$ of the complement of the link $L$ is generated by the meridians $M_1, \dots, M_m$ of the components and their conjugates.
+The quotient by the $q$-th term $\pi_L^{(q)}$ in the lower central series of $\pi_L$ is generated by the $M_i$ themselves \cite{MilnorIsotopy}.
+So in this quotient, the $j$-th longitude $\ell_j$ can be written as a word $w_j$ in the $M_i$.
+One then considers the Magnus expansion, which is a homomorphism from the free group $F\langle M_1, \dots, M_m\rangle$ to the ring $\Z \langle \langle t_1, \ldots, t_m \rangle\rangle$ of power series in non-commuting variables $t_1,\ldots ,t_m$.
+This map sends $M_i$ to $1+t_i$ and $m_i^{-1}$ to $1-t_i +t_i^2 -\cdots$.
+Finally, one considers the image of $w_j$ under this map and takes $\mu_{i_1,\ldots ,i_r, j}$ to be the coefficient of $t_{i_1} \cdots t_{i_r}$ in this power series.
+This number is well defined, provided one works modulo $\pi_L^{(q)}$ with $q\geq r$.\footnote{In fact, one can also define the Milnor invariants as elements dual to the Lie algebra of the lower central series of the link group.} In the setting of closed links, as in Milnor's original work, the construction is similar, except that there is a choice for each meridian which may affect the result, and thus each invariant is defined only up to the gcd of the lower-order invariants.
+For string links, however, there is no indeterminacy, so the invariants are well defined integers.
+For $m$-component links in either setting, the dimension of the space of Milnor link homotopy invariants of length $m$ (i.e.~with $m$ indices) is $(m-2)!$ \cite{Milnor1954}.